shinhookang/shinhookang.github.io/_pages/research.md

 author_profile: true
 ---

-My research is primarily concerned with computational mechanics with a focus on geophysical flows.
-I am interested in developing stable and efficient numerical algorithms that are suitable for multi-physics and multiscale problems such as Earth System Models.
-To tackle such problems, high-ordermethods, operator splittings methods, coupling methods, scalable solvers are of interest.
-Nowadays,I am also interested in designing next-generation machine-learning methods and algorithms thatare more stable and interpretable for geophysical flows.
+My research focuses on computational mechanics with an emphasis on fluid dynamics.
+To solve complex multiscale and multiphysics problems, scientific computing and high-performance computing are of interest.
+Nowadays, I also concentrate on enhancing computational fluid dynamics with machine learning.

 <!-- I enjoy working with engineers, computerscientists, mathematicians and others.
 Interacting with them allows me to see my problems fromdifferent perspectives, which inspire new ideas, overcome difficulties that arise in research, and improve the quality of my research work. -->

 <!-- My research primarily focuses on numerical methods for partial differential equations.